csuoc/diamond_prices_ML/README.md

 ## 5. Choosing the model

-The result of the training with all the models mentioned before are shown below:
+The result of the training (80% train.csv) with all the models mentioned before are shown below:

 | Model | MAE | MSE | RMSE | R^2 |
 | --- | --- | --- | --- | --- |